zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp - section for function dsp not yet defined that it should be debug in /sandbox/sandbox_value.php
     \-- dsp_db - section for function dsp_db not yet defined that it should be debug in /sandbox/sandbox_value.php
-    \-- order error - order of section construct and map has difference at api_mapper should be before row_mapper_multi, order of section load has difference at load_phrases should be before load_sql_by_grp, order of section info has difference at id_field should be before diff_msg, order of section sql write has difference at sql_delete should be before sql_update_fields
+    \-- order error - order of section construct and map has difference at api_mapper should be before row_mapper_multi, order of section set and get has difference at set_description should be before set_id, order of section load has difference at load_phrases should be before load_sql_by_grp, order of section info has difference at id_field should be before diff_msg, order of section sql write has difference at sql_delete should be before sql_update_fields